robogears/VibeEden/README.md

 ## VibeEden — Steam Deck controller rework

-**VibeEden** is a Steam-Deck-focused fork of Eden.
+**VibeEden** is a **VIBE CODED** Steam-Deck-focused fork of Eden.
 Stock Switch emulators make you assign a physical device to every player and remap buttons by hand — clumsy on a Deck, where **Steam already manages controllers**.
 VibeEden replaces that flow so controllers *just work* under SteamOS.

 ### Controllers follow Steam, automatically
 - **Steam owns the order.** Whatever order Steam assigns your controllers (Steam Input's *Rearrange Controllers* / player index) is exactly the order VibeEden binds them — the pad in Steam slot 1 becomes Player 1, slot 2 becomes Player 2, and so on.
 No per-player device pickers.